cbos/cbos.github.io/content/posts/20231124-blog-observability-with-grafana-faro/index.md

 But there is more than just the server side.

 ### What is Grafana Faro?
-> [Grafana Faro](https://grafana.com/oss/faro/) is a highly configurable open source JavaScript agent that can easily be embedded in web applications to collect real user monitoring (RUM) data: performance metrics, logs, exceptions, events, and traces.
+> [Grafana Faro](https://grafana.com/oss/faro/) is a highly configurable open source javascript agent that can easily be embedded in web applications to collect real user monitoring (RUM) data: performance metrics, logs, exceptions, events, and traces.

 Faro consists mainly of a Web SDK and a collector.
 The collector runs on the server that receives all the data and splits the data into logs and traces.
 These logs and traces can be stored in Loki and Tempo.